bigskysoftware/intercooler-js/www/_posts/2016-5-8-hatoeas-is-for-humans.md

 That's of course correct and, I'm not ashamed to admit, **I'm not sure what the right answer is here, of if there is a single one**.

 REST-minus-HATEOAS seems like it works OK in many cases.
-More RPC-style end points were once popular and appear to be getting popular again.
+RPC-style end points were once popular and appear to be getting popular again.
 They all seem reasonably workable to me.

 But what I am convinced of, and what I hope to convince you of, is that HATEOAS is largely wasted on machines.